semgrep/semgrep-docs/docs/glossary.md

 slug: tk
 title: SAST and rule-writing glossary
 hide_title: true
-description: tk
+description: Definitions of static analysis terms related to Semgrep Code and Semgrep rule writing.
 tags:
   - tk
 ---

-# Semgrep Code, SAST, and rule-writing glossary
+# Semgrep Code, static analysis, and rule-writing glossary

-The definitions provided here are specific to the terms's meaning and use in Semgrep.
+The definitions provided here are specific to each term's meaning and use in Semgrep.

-## Semgrep Code product terms

-## Rule-writing and static analysis terms
+## Static analysis and rule-writing terms

-## true positive

-## false positive

-## Diff-aware scan

-See also Full scan.

-## Full scan

-See also Diff-aware scan.

-## Propagator

-## Constant propagation
+### Constant propagation

-## Symbolic propagation
+Refers to state of a variable remaining constant throughout the program.
+Semgrep can analyze whether a variable carries a constant value at a given point in the program.
+Both Semgrep OSS and Semgrep Pro Engine perform this analysis, with Semgrep Pro able to track the propagation across files.

+You can write checks for constant propagation through the use of `pattern-not` in conjunction with `pattern` or `metavariable-comparison`.

+It is enabled by default when writing rules and [can be disabled](/data-flow/constant-propagation/#disabling-constant-propagation).

-## Cross-file analysis
+### Cross-file analysis

 Also known as **interfile analysis**.
 This refers to a tool's ability to trace or track data and its transformations across files, such as when a variable is defined in one file but used in another.